Hudson Motor Car Company: Expansion

 At their peak in 1929, Hudson and Essex produced a combined 300,000 cars in one year, including contributions from Hudson's other factories in Belgium and England; a factory had been built in 1925 in Brentford in London.
 Hudson was the third largest U.S. car maker that year, after Ford Motor Company and Chevrolet.
 In 1938, Hudson sold 719 Trucks and in 1939 409 Trucks.

 Hudson had many firsts for the auto industry; these included dual brakes, the use of dashboard oil-pressure and generator warning lights, and the first balanced crankshaft, which allowed the Hudson straight-six engine, dubbed the "Super Six" (1916), to work at a higher rotational speed while remaining smooth, developing more power for its size than lower-speed engines.
-The Super Six was the first engine built by Hudson, previously Hudson had developed engine designs and then had them manufactured by Continental Motors Company.
+The Super Six was the first engine built by Hudson.
+Previously, Hudson had developed engine designs and then had them manufactured by Continental Motors Company.
 Most Hudsons until 1957 had straight-6 engines.
 The dual brake system used a secondary mechanical emergency brake system, which activated the rear brakes when the pedal traveled beyond the normal reach of the primary system; a mechanical parking brake was also used.
-Hudson transmissions also used an oil bath and cork clutch mechanism that proved to be as durable as it was smooth.
+Hudson transmissions also used an oil bath and cork clutch mechanism that proved as durable as it was smooth.